 Lately I’ve been thinking (Imagine that – me thinking!
 But anyway….)

 I’ve discovered that one of the most important traits for becoming frugal and saving money is not always math.
 Sometimes it’s powers of observation.
 Several times in the past weeks I’ve been on a mission to take advantage of a sale, coupon, or some such saving device, and been totally derailed by a better deal!
+The manager’s special.
+It can work really well for your grocery budget, and if you’re paying off debt, any way to save is a good thing.

 For example, I’ve been packing my freezer full of meats for the summer cookout season.
 I already posted on the hot dog debacle.